andreasofthings/irsc/README.rst

 Industry Relations Officer Guidebook
 ====================================

+The Industry Relations Subcommittee, further IRSC, prepared this document to guide new and existing Industry Realtions Officers in their role.

 About IEEE and R8
 -----------------

 IEEE is the world's largest professional association dedicated to advancing technological innovation and excellence for the benefit of humanity.
 IEEE and its members inspire a global community through IEEE's highly cited publications, conferences, technology standards, and professional and educational activities.

 IEEE, pronounced "Eye-triple-E," stands for the Institute of Electrical and Electronics Engineers.
 The association is chartered under this name and it is the full legal name.
-To learn more about the association's name, please read the [History of IEEE|http://www.ieee.org/about/ieee_history.html].
+To learn more about the association's name, please read the `History of IEEE`_.

-See also: [About IEEE|http://www.ieee.org/about/index.html]
+See also: `About IEEE`_.

 R8 is the organizational unit within IEEE covering Europe, Middle East, Africa and all of Russia.
+Their home on the internet can be found at `IEEER8`_.

 About the IEEE R8 Industry Relations Subcommittee
 -------------------------------------------------